-Erythritol is a four-sugar that can be isolated and extracted from certain sources such as , soy , and other foods, as well as synthetically produced.
-It is growing in popularity since it is able to reduce the and level of many different , without sacrificing the sweetness.
+Erythritol is a four-carbon sugar alcohol that can be isolated and extracted from certain natural sources such as wine, soy sauce, and other foods, as well as synthetically produced.
+It is growing in popularity since it is able to reduce the sugar and calorie level of many different foods, without sacrificing the sweetness.
 The most common sources of this sweetener are fermented foods and fruits, but the majority of what is now being added into foods is derived from GMO .
-More specifically, the is removed from that cornstarch and then allowed to with a specific type of .
+More specifically, the glucose is removed from that cornstarch and then allowed to ferment with a specific type of yeast.

 While erythritol is generally considered safe, there are some concerns, depending on your pre-existing conditions and current medications.
-Many stevia and erythritol are the same things, but in fact, is an herb and has the same sweetness as sugar, while the sweetener in question tends to have between 60 and 80% the sweetness of sugar.
-This sweetener does factor heavily in since it is calorie-free and has a minimal amount of – only 5 per 100 grams!
+Many people believe that stevia and erythritol are the same things, but in fact, stevia is an herb and has the same sweetness as sugar, while the sweetener in question tends to have between 60 and 80% the sweetness of sugar.
+This sweetener does factor heavily in diets since it is calorie-free and has a minimal amount of carbs – only 5 per 100 grams!

 Erythritol is a zero-calorie food and has a negligible amount of .
-It is very good for keeping your sugar levels under control, which is a relief for those from .
+It is very good for keeping your blood sugar levels under control, which is a relief for those suffering from diabetes.

-Unlike traditional alternative , erythritol has no negative effects on your , since the in the cannot this compound, thus lowering your of .and other
+Unlike traditional sugars and other alternative sweeteners, erythritol has no negative effects on your teeth, since the bacteria in the mouth cannot this compound, thus lowering your risk of cavities.

-- Stevia: Stevia can often be for erythritol when it comes to , but stevia and extract are extremely concentrated, so very little is needed to produce the desired effect.
+- Stevia: Stevia can often be substituted for erythritol when it comes to baking, but stevia powder and extract are extremely concentrated, so very little is needed to produce the desired effect.
 For every tablespoon of erythritol, you only need 1/4 teaspoon of the powdered stevia extract.

-- Monk Fruit: Similar to erythritol, despite monk extreme sweetness – in its – it has no effect on your calorie intake or blood sugar fluctuations.
+- Monk Fruit: Similar to erythritol, despite monk fruit’s extreme sweetness – in its extracts – it has no effect on your calorie intake or blood sugar fluctuations.
 Again, a very small amount of monk fruit extract is necessary to sweeten a wide variety of dishes.

-- Raw Honey: While has very high inactive ingredients and antioxidants, it is also rather high when it comes to glycemic load.
+- Raw Honey: While honey has very high inactive ingredients and antioxidants, it is also rather high when it comes to glycemic load.
 If you are using erythritol for diabetes control, using raw honey as a replacement isn’t the best choice.